How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Introduction

 \section{Introduction}

-A supply chain attack, also called a value-chain or third-party attack, occurs when hackers infiltrate software systems through an outside partner or provider with access to those systems and data~\cite{supply-chain-attack}.
-When such attacks target open-source software libraries, cybercriminals may compromise those libraries to distribute malicious code through the software supply chain, or leverage the known vulnerabilities in existing libraries to compromise any systems built on top of those libraries.
-In 2021, supply chain attacks grew 650\%, and caused 12,000 incidents~\cite{supply-chain-attack-trend}.
-In 2022, there was a 742\% year-over-year increase in open-source software supply chain attacks, targeting vulnerabilities in upstream ecosystems such as JavaScript, Java, .NET, and Python~\cite{supply-chain-attack-trend-2}.
-Open Web Application Security Project (OWASP) listed ``vulnerable and outdated software components'' as the sixth top vulnerability in 2022~\cite{owasp-top-10-2022}.
+\IEEEPARstart{S}oftware development relies on open-source external dependencies and third-party APIs to accelerate development.
+Developers often integrate these APIs without fully vetting their security vulnerabilities~\cite{meng2018secure, vu2020towards}.
+Recent studies showed that many APIs contain known security flaws~\cite{garrett2019detecting, wu2023understanding}.
+When software applications invoke vulnerable APIs without properly validating their security properties, vulnerabilities can be propagated from APIs to those applications~\cite{ladisa2022towards, supply-chain-attack}.
+As shown in Fig.~\ref{fig:threat-model}, attackers can inject or identify exploitable vulnerabilities in third-party libraries through either (1) contributing code to open-source libraries, (2) directly inspecting the code of the open-source libraries, or (3) consulting publicly available vulnerability databases.
+They can further exploit these vulnerabilities to propagate attacks through software supply chains and compromise applications built on these libraries. \tse{Supply chain attacks (e.g., attack through the Log4Shell vulnerability~\cite{log4shell}) have grown more than 600\% and caused 12,000 incidents~\cite{supply-chain-attack-trend} since 2021.} Open Web Application Security Project (OWASP)~\cite{owasp-top-10-2022} listed ``vulnerable and outdated software components'' as the sixth top vulnerability.

-To mitigate supply chain attacks, researchers and engineers created a variety of tools to reveal vulnerable library dependencies in software applications~\cite{dependencychecker,npm-audit,snyk-test,dependabot,gammaray,auditjs,retirejs,ponta2020detection,Rahkema2022}, and even suggest fixes for those vulnerabilities~\cite{npm-audit,snyk-fix,dependabot,Nguyen2020}.
+To mitigate supply chain attacks, people have created tools to identify vulnerable library dependencies in software applications~\cite{dependencychecker,snyk-test,dependabot,gammaray,auditjs,retirejs,ponta2020detection,Rahkema2022}, and even suggest fixes for those vulnerabilities~\cite{snyk-fix,dependabot,Nguyen2020}.
 For instance, snyk-test~\cite{snyk-test} and npm-audit~\cite{npm-audit} are CLI commands that scan JavaScript (JS) applications for their package dependencies, compare those packages against the package lists in predefined vulnerability databases (e.g., CVE), and report a vulnerability for each found match.
-Snyk-fix~\cite{snyk-fix} is another CLI command, which eliminates vulnerabilities by automatically applying recommended updates to the vulnerable package dependencies revealed by snyk-test.
+However, none of these tools demonstrate how identified vulnerabilities translate to concrete exploits in the developer's specific App context (e.g., denial of service)~\cite{Kabir2022,zhang2022automatic}.
+For instance, Zhang et al.~\cite{zhang2022automatic} sent vulnerability reports together with patching suggestions to developers.
+Some developers did not trust the reports or their security implications; they demanded \textit{proof-of-concept attacks} to demonstrate the security exploit.
+Such delayed updates can leave real vulnerabilities unaddressed, putting applications at continued security risk.